-The Health Communication major was created to meet the growing need for communication professionals to work throughout the health care and human services fields.
+Developed in cooperation with West Michigan health communication professionals, the Health Communication major was created to meet the growing need for communication professionals to work throughout the health care and human services fields.

-Developed in cooperation with West Michigan health communication professionals, it has the distinction of being one of only a few such majors offered at the undergraduate level in the United States.
+- Claim a major that has the distinction of being one of only a few such majors offered at the undergraduate level in the United States.